Summoning

 “I've always tried to make a home for myself, but I have not felt at home in myself.
 I've worked hard at being the hero of my own life.
 But every time I checked the register of displaced persons, I was still on it.
 I didn't know how to belong.
 Longing?
 Yes.
 Belonging?
 No.” –Jeanette Winterson

-After some time, when all I had to do was lie on a decorative rug next to her, she sat up with a story to tell.
-Was this what she meant by retrieval?
-That she was the gatherer of lost stories?
-Her story was about a rock.
-The rock was in the hand of a girl.
-The girl's hand was clenched around the rock.
-The rock and the girl were asleep deep underground.
-The girl was 8 years old.
-As the rush of the story came down inside our space, I thought, well, there was a time when I was 8 years old and we were exiled from the sprawling Mormon farm full of cousins and playmates and caretakers.
-And were given orders to leave.
+As the rush of the story came into our space, I thought, well, there was a time when I was eight years old, when we were exiled from the sprawling Mormon farm full of cousins, playmates and caretakers.
+We were given orders to leave.
 Reasons as messy as families are, the breaking fraught with financial mistakes, personality conflicts, scapegoats.
-And because I was 8, and I didn’t know that eventually I’d break with this tribe deliberately; I’d taken the orders as religious gospel.
+And because I was eight, and I didn’t know that eventually I’d break with this tribe deliberately, I’d taken the orders as religious gospel.
 As once we might belong, so too shall we not.
-We became, in my 8-year-old head, the boxcar children looking for pine needle beds.
-And because we were used to caretakers in multitudes, how then would we survive, being reduced to two parents who’d possibly never considered that they’d have to bear the emotional weight of 9 children on their own?

 How long do we stay in a place with our hands wrapped around stone?